A simple tutorial for Git

 Git add test.md

 The file status will then change to tracked.
-Submit again will save
+Submit again will save1

 2